Vijayalakshmi230/EXPERIMENT-NO--03-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

-**RESULT: ** Arduino uno analog input functioning is learned and interfaced with digital input switch .
+**RESULT: ** Arduino uno analog input functioning is learned and interfaced with digital input switch was executed sucessfully.